Universal Algebra in UniMath: Introduction

-Defining terms is made complex by the fact that, by precise choice, UniMath does not make use of the theory of (Co)Inductive Constructions.
-Therefore, we encode terms as lists of operation symbols, to be thought of as instructions for a stack-based machine.
+We encode terms as lists of operation symbols to be thought of as instructions for a stack-based machine.
 Terms are those lists of symbols that may be virtually executed without generating type errors or stack underflows.

-Moreover, we prove that the term algebra over a signature is the initial object in the corresponding category, and that, more generally, an algebra of terms over a signature and a set of variables has the desired universal mapping property.
+We show that defining terms this way still yields the expected (homotopy) W-type structure in the single-sorted case.
+Moreover, we prove that the term algebra over a signature is the initial object in the corresponding category and that, more generally, an algebra of terms over a signature and a set of variables has the desired universal mapping property.

-Our formalization also includes the notion of equations and of algebras modelling an equation system associated with a signature; as for the category of algebras, we use the displayed category formalism to construct the univalent category of equational algebras over a given signature $\sigma$ as the full subcategory of algebras over $\sigma$ satisfying an equation system.
+Our formalisation also includes the notion of equations and algebras modelling an equation system associated with a signature; as for the category of algebras, we use the displayed category formalism to construct the univalent category of equational algebras over a given signature $\sigma$ as the full subcategory of algebras over $\sigma$ satisfying an equation system.

-A preliminary version of this work -- with single-sorted signatures -- has been presented at the Workshop on Homotopy Type Theory and Univalent Mathematics 2020~\cite{hott-uf20}.